-Those proteins, taken from the surface of the killed virus, are enough rev up our immune system and give it a clear target.
+Those proteins, taken from the surface of the killed virus, are enough to rev up our immune system and give it a clear target.
 But they certainly aren’t enough for the flu virus to reconstitute itself in our bodies.

 It might be a cold

-Most of us get our flu shots in the fall, says Dr. Michael Ison, a professor in the division of infectious diseases at Northwestern University’s Feinberg School of Medicine.
-“That is when rhinoviruses are circulating,” he adds.
-“Most people think a cold is just a stuffy nose,” Ison says.
-“But you can get really sick from a cold.
+Most of us get our flu shots in the fall, noted Dr. Michael Ison, a professor in the division of infectious diseases at Northwestern University’s Feinberg School of Medicine in Chicago.
+“That is when rhinoviruses are circulating,” he said.
+“Most people think a cold is just a stuffy nose.
+But you can get really sick from a cold.
 In fact, many viruses can make you as sick as the flu does.”

-“There are a few people who feel a little fatigued after getting the shot,” Schaffner says.
+“There are a few people who feel a little fatigued after getting the shot,” Schaffner said.
 “And a few get a headache.
 These are all part of the body’s immune response to the vaccine.
 It’s not influenza.”

 You already have the virus